Recruitment: Emergency Medical Dispatchers and Call Takers

 The first few minutes of an emergency are critical.
 Early help can save lives.

 To apply, please read the Applicant Information Kit and Being an Emergency Medical Dispatcher Kit available on this webpage.
-If you feel you have what it takes to be an Emergency Medical Dispatcher/Call Taker, please visit www.hallis.com.au and quote the relevant reference number for your location of choice:
+If you feel you have what it takes to be an Emergency Medical Dispatcher, please visit www.hallis.com.au and quote job reference number 17812 to submit an application.